ysyk2021/the-resilient-entrepreneur-turning-setbacks-into-opportunities-and-learning-from-mistakes-to-build/src/chapter-5-1.md

-Chapter 5: Managing Risk and Uncertainty: Identifying and Managing Potential Risks
+Identifying and Managing Potential Risks
 ==================================================================================

 Risk and uncertainty are inherent in entrepreneurship, but successful entrepreneurs are able to manage them effectively.
 In this chapter, we will explore techniques for identifying and managing potential risks.